sanity-io/sanity/README.md

 # Big fat disclaimer: Work in progress

-There is an example of a consumer in the `./example` that can be started with `npm start`
+There is an example of a consumer app in the `./example` that can be started with `npm start`

 # Input fields